 Working with faculty

 One of the advantages of being a student in Jewish Studies at Indiana University is that our faculty is committed to establishing close and enduring connections with students.
 Through an array of extracurricular and academic activities, the Borns Jewish Studies Program creates an intimate learning environment and a close-knit community of students and faculty.

-Our distinguished faculty welcomes the opportunity to meet with students during their office hours to talk with you about your performance in class, the content of readings and assignments, your academic goals, and how the course helps you work toward your goals.
+Our distinguished faculty welcomes the opportunity to meet with students during office hours to talk with students about performance in class, the content of readings and assignments, academic goals, and how a course helps toward student goals.

 Advanced students interested in independent study should start by taking a class with a faculty member whose research includes your area of interest.
 Go talk with the professor while you are enrolled in the class to discuss your interests.
 You can set up an independent study (JSTU-X 490) to build on an existing class or spend a semester exploring a topic in depth.

 High achieving students are eligible for admission in their junior year to the program's two course sequence honors program.

 Writing an honors thesis of your own design, under the supervision of a Jewish Studies faculty member (honors thesis director) offers outstanding students an opportunity to carry out a substantial research project and to craft and complete advanced scholarly work.
 The process culminates with an oral defense of the thesis before the thesis director and two other members of the Jewish Studies faculty (chosen by the student in consultation with the thesis director).

 The first step is to meet with Dr. Carolyn Lipson-Walker to discuss your interest in the honors thesis, obtain the honors thesis contract, discuss the focus of your interest and the choice of your Jewish Studies honors thesis director.